Boose77/resume_skills/README.md

 ### *Troubleshooting* -
 * Strong troubleshooting skills after 14 years of support work.
 * Outside the box thinking allows me to come up with solutions that others may have missed.
-* Great at working alone or along side someone to figure out a solution.
+* Capable working in a solo or team environment.

 ### *Inventory Management* -
 * I use many of the tools listed above to get detailed reports of current inventory.